Eurotech (company): Description

-Created in 1992, Eurotech is a global company that operates in multiple countries.
+Founded in 1992, Eurotech is a global company operating in multiple countries.
 It follows the technological paradigm of Pervasive Computing.
-The concept of pervasive or ubiquitous computing, involves miniaturisation and the distribution in the environment of intelligent devices and their possibility of communicating.
-In this respect, NanoPCs and HPCs are the two major classes of devices that, by connecting to and co-operating, form a computing infrastructure labeled the pervasive GRID or pervasive computing grid.
+The concept of pervasive or ubiquitous computing involves miniaturization and the distribution of intelligent devices throughout the environment, along with their ability to communicate.
+In this respect, NanoPCs and HPCs are the two major classes of devices that, by connecting to and cooperating, form a computing infrastructure labeled the pervasive GRID or pervasive computing grid.